LineageOS/lineage_wiki/pages/contributing_wiki.md

 git commit
 ```

 An editor will pop up.
-In the first line, type a short (below 80 character) description of your changes,
+In the first line, type the word wiki with a colon, followed by a short (below 80 character) description of your changes,
 then put a blank line, and, if you want, a more detailed description of your changes.
 For example:
 ```
-Add the contributing page
+wiki: Add the contributing page

 The contributing page will show people how they can edit our wiki, which is important, since it wouldn't be much of a wiki without editors.